List · 14 minute read

 From $497/moAI appointment setter for high-volume sales teams

-Setter AI deploys an AI conversation that contacts your leads via WhatsApp or SMS within seconds of form submission, qualifies them with a multi-step conversation, and books appointments into your calendar.
+Setter AI deploys an AI conversation that contacts your leads via SMS within seconds of form submission, qualifies them with a multi-step conversation, and books appointments into your calendar.
 The human gets involved only after the AI has pre-qualified the lead.
-Built for coaching, consulting, and high-volume B2B sales.
+Best for coaching, consulting, and high-volume B2B sales.

 Strengths